 IRR is often calculated prior to making an investment so it relies upon the cash flow projections contained in a property proforma.
 Assume that an investor is considering purchasing a property for $1.25MM and they have projected the following proforma cash flows for it:

 In the creation of the proforma, the investor estimates what future income and expenses will be based on the property’s past performance and comparable assets in the market.
 Income less expenses is known as Net Operating Income and, once debt service is subtracted, a figure known as Cash Available for Distribution is left.
-It represents the money that is available to be distributed to investors and, along with the purchase price, these are the inputs in the IRR calculation.
+It represents the money that is available to be distributed to investors and, along with the purchase price, these are the inputs in the internal rate of return calculation.
 The cash flows can be rearranged to look like this:

 The cash flow in year 0 represents the purchase price (the cash outflow) of the potential investment and the subsequent positive cash flows (cash inflows) represent those calculated in the proforma projection.
 These can be put into the IRR spreadsheet function as follows: